 Hurricane Ike, which shut down Houston airports for more than two days last month, cost the airline about $50 million in operating profit.
 And the carrier had to contend with a 68 percent spike in fuel costs to $1.5 billion during the quarter, as crude prices flirted with $150 a barrel mark in July.

 All players emphasized continuing cuts in capacity.
 Meanwhile, it’s noteworthy that operating revenue is up 8 to 9 percent across the board — looks like those higher fares and fees are having an impact.

-: Southwest also announced a loss for Q3, though in this case underlying operations had been profitable.
+UPDATE: Southwest also announced a loss for Q3, though in this case underlying operations had been profitable.
 In a bit of a twist, the hit came from a big *drop* in oil prices.
-Details from AP
+Details from AP: